-Specifies the name of a configuration file, Config.config, which is used to configure applications; see app(4) and application(3).
+Specifies the name of one or more configuration files, Config.config, which is used to configure applications; see app(4) and application(3).

-'''

--connect all false
+-connect\all false

-'''

 If this flag is present, global does not maintain a fully connected network of distributed Erlang nodes, and then global name registration cannot be used; see global(3).